 It's a good idea to have a credit card to practice on.
 With a student card, you can get in the habit of paying in full and on time each month, getting your score closer to your goal with each month.
 Also, you can practice using rewards, building your points or cash back with every purchase.
 Finally, by having a credit card, you can get in the habit of simply using it each month, whether for a gym membership, at restaurants or each time you get gas – because, remember, you want to make sure you keep the account active, so that your good credit habits are showing up on your credit reports.

 One of the best reasons for getting a credit card is for the convenience.
 Rather than getting loaded down with a heavy wallet or bulky purse, sometimes it's nice to just have your keys, card and driver license.
 Just think – you can pay at the pump, at Starbucks or through the drive-thru in a flash.
-While there are a few occasions when cash is needed, credit cards are king when it comes to ease of use, particularly when shopping online.
+While there are a few occasions when cash is needed, credit cards are a favorite when it comes to ease of use, particularly when shopping online.

 Get an upgrade.